w4rlock999/Valhalla-Eivor-Hooded-Walking-Speed-Fix/README.md

 If you play Assassin's Creed Valhalla in PC with mouse and keyboard you must already know that Eivor walking speed when hooded is annoyingly slow.

-This project allows you to control a virtual joystick using mouse scroll events and button clicks.
+This project allows you to control a virtual joystick using mouse scroll events and mouse button 5 clicks.
 The virtual joystick's speed can be adjusted by scrolling up and down, and you can toggle between a specific speed value and a stop value using the 5th mouse button.

+You can map the button to other mouse button, tho it will need a little, very very little programming skill, the easiest way would just to own a mouse with button 5.

 ## Prerequisites